elfeck/SGpp-wiki/Windows-(MinGW).md

 MATLAB's documentation page for troubleshooting with MinGW</a>
 for more information.
 ### Via jsgpp
-However, the more direct way to use SG++ from within MATLAB is to use jsgpp, i.e., using the Java library of SG++ and import it to MATLAB.
+However, the more direct way to use SG⁺⁺ from within MATLAB is to use jsgpp, i.e., using the Java library of SG⁺⁺ and import it to MATLAB.
 Before we can use these methods in MATLAB, we have to add
 <tt>C:\\PATH_TO_SGPP\\lib\\jsgpp</tt> to the `librarypath.txt` file of MATLAB.
 (Hint: Typing `matlabroot` in MATLAB returns the path of your MATLAB